jess/brownwebdesign/app/posts/2014-10-21-013627-october-mountain-trip.markdown

 ## Georgia Mountain Fair

-Lots of crafts and food, even toys for the kids...
+Lots of crafts and food, and of course...toys for the kids.

 <%= image_tag "blog/october2014/2014-10-17 14.12.19.jpg", class: '' %>